At 49 years old, I embarked on an unexpected path:

 We met overseas.

-As we talked about our careers, we discovered that we both had a connection to Naoshima , and the distance between us instantly narrowed.
-I still vividly remember that day, when we had a deep discussion about art and culture.
+As we talked about our respective backgrounds, we discovered by chance that we both had a connection to Naoshima , and we instantly became closer.
+I still vividly remember that day when we had a deep conversation about art and culture.

-Our relationship continued even after I returned to Japan first.
+Our connection continued even after I returned to Japan.

-We kept in touch through emails and messages, and I had the opportunity to occasionally hear about the artist's work on Naoshima at the time, and the thoughts he had as he approached his work.
+We kept in touch through emails and messages, and from time to time, I had the opportunity to hear about his work on Naoshima at the time and the thoughts and feelings he had while working on his pieces.

 Particularly memorable is the story surrounding the work the artist exhibited at the Naoshima exhibition in 1994.

-Later, I happened to come the official Out of Bounds record book , and by comparing what I had heard from the author with the contents of the book, I was able to learn more about the background of the work.
+Later, I happened to get my hands onthe official record book of OUT OF BOUNDS , and by comparing what I had heard from the author with the contents of the book, I learned a great deal about the background of the work.

 - The concept of the 1990s